IGM-202-2235/project-2-ebh1540/README.md

 ### Controls

 - The player will be able to point with the mouse and click drop a piece of food for the food oriented group to seek out.
 The player can place one piece of food every quarter of a second.
+- The player can influence the position of all the fish.
+The avoidant fish tend to congregate in the corners of the screen furthest from the school, but if you place a lot of food in that corner, then the school will work its way over there and the avoidant fish will flee.
+The hungry fish interaction is pretty obvious.

 ## Avoidant